 1. Québec Winter Carnival (Québec City)

 Winter can be quite cold and snowy in Québéc City but that doesn’t mean staying indoors.
 Residents of Québec embrace winter all season but especially during the Québec Winter Carnival (Carnaval de Québec).
-This annual celebration of winter, held during February each year, is one of the world’s largest winter festivals and draws thousands of tourists to the city to join in the winter fun.
+This annual celebration of winter, held during January/February each year, is one of the world’s largest winter festivals and draws thousands of tourists to the city to join in the winter fun.

 Dress warmly and you won’t even notice the cold while enjoying the festival’s fun outdoor activities including ice skating, an inner tube slide, musical performances and night parades.
 Be sure to visit Bonhomme’s Palace, check out the snow sculptures and cheer on the athletes who race their canoes across the slush and ice of the St. Lawrence River.
 The Snow Bath with Bonhomme is not to be missed – pre-register if you’re brave enough but it’s possibly even more fun for spectators!